elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`If the rider's token is not "to", abort with "I need the word 'to' after the word 'equal', not '_" then the rider's token then "'._" and the rider; exit.`
+`If the rider's token is not "to", abort with "I need the word 'to' after the word 'equal', not '" then the rider's token then "'." and the rider; exit.`

 `Move the rider (compiler rules).`

 `Scan the global's global body given the rider.`

 `If the rider's token is not the period byte, abort with "All global definitions must end with a period.
-Including this one._" and the rider; exit.`
+Including this one." and the rider; exit.`

 `Move the rider (compiler rules).`